-Property Taxes

-Secured property taxes attach as an enforceable lien on property as of January 1.
+Property Taxes: Secured property taxes attach as an enforceable lien on property as of January 1.
 Taxes are payable in two installments on November 1 and February 1 and become delinquent on December 10 and April 10, respectively.
 Unsecured property taxes are payable in one installment on or before August 31.
+Orange County bills and collects the taxes on behalf of the District.
+Local property tax revenues are recorded when received.